tommy-khc/creating_art_by_neural_style_transfer_in_deep_learning/README.md

 ## Tech/framework used

 **Built with**
-- tensorflow
+- TensorFlow

-## How to use?
+## How to use it?
 1. Clone or download this repo. </br>
-2. Choose two .jpg as input, one as content image, the other one as style image. </br>
+2. Choose two .jpg as input, one as a content image, and the other one as a style image. </br>
-Style image is the image whose style would be transfer to content image. </br>
+Style image is the image whose style would be transferred to the content image. </br>
 3. Open main.ipynb in the folder </br>
 4. Write the following code in main.ipynb.
 ```sh